 The Occupational Safety and Health Administration defines "construction work" as work for construction, repairs, painting, and decorating.
 Generally, you will need OSHA Construction training if you’re a construction worker or a contractor.

-All entry-level construction workers need OSHA 10-Hour Construction Safety Outreach Training, with some workers may requiring additional training for specialized work.
+All entry-level construction workers need the 10-Hour Construction Safety Outreach, with some workers may requiring additional training for specialized work.

 General Industry refers to any industry not included in construction, maritime, or agriculture.
 Some examples are healthcare, manufacturing, cosmetology, automotive, and warehousing.
 All employers must conduct basic workplace safety training.

 Low-risk industries don't require anything as thorough.
 However, there isn't a universal rule for the specific occupations requiring OSHA training, and regulations differ from state to state.
 Check for your state requirements here.

 How Quickly Will I Get My DOL Card?

-Most providers make you wait 6-8 weeks to get your DOL card.
+Most providers make you wait 6-8 weeks to get your card.
 We make sure your DOL card arrives in 2 weeks so that you can get to work fast.

 And to ensure you're selecting the right course, always ensure your training is from an authorized provider, like OSHAcampus® by 360training.